-- Officers shall not service Arrest Warrants in classrooms, lecture halls, other areas of educational instruction, campus residences, workspaces, or health care facilities, without the approval by the Chief of Police and should only be considered when the person poses a danger to another person or to the community and must be arrested without delay. - If an arrest in a classroom building is deemed necessary, officers should proceed to the classroom prior to the beginning of class or at the end of the class and inform the instructor that they have an Arrest Warrant for the individual which needs to be served. - If an arrest is necessary in a residence hall, the Officer should coordinate with Student Affairs and Public Safety. - Officers should request that the instructor, Public Safety or Student Affairs have the student come into the hall at which time the Arrest
+• Officers shall not serve arrest warrants in classrooms, lecture halls, other areas of educational instruction; campus residences; workspaces; or health care facilities without the approval of the Chief of Police.
+Such service should only be considered when the person poses a danger to another person or to the community and must be arrested without delay.

-Warrant will be served.
+- If an arrest in a classroom building is deemed necessary, officers should proceed to the classroom prior to the beginning of class or at the end of the class and inform the instructor that they have an arrest warrant for the individual that needs to be served. - If an arrest is necessary in a residence hall, the officer should coordinate with Student Affairs and Public Safety. - Officers should request that the instructor, Public Safety, or Student Affairs have the student come into the hall, at which time the arrest warrant will be served.
 The purpose of this procedure is to reduce the circumstances in which classroom instruction or others in the residence hall are disturbed.

-XI.
+XII.
 Documentation

-- A. The officer who executes an Arrest Warrant or other legal process will prepare and maintain a case folder including, but not limited to: - A copy of the Arrest Warrant or legal process, - Any photographs or videos taken, and - Inventory of any property seized from the person, from their immediate reach, or items in plain view. - B. The officer who executed the Arrest Warrant or other legal process will complete an Incident Report including, but not limited to: - The date and time service was executed (CALEA 74.1.2.a), - The name and ID# of the personnel serving the process (CALEA 74.1.2.b), - Upon whom the process was served (CALEA 74.1.2.c), - The address of the service/arrest (CALEA 74.1.2.e), - The warrant number or process number and the full name of the person on the first line of the narrative, - Attempts to gain entry by knocking, - The name of the member who knocked on the door, - If entry was forced, the reasons for Forced Entry, time of Forced Entry, the points of Forced Entry and areas searched with interior descriptions, - Where the person was found, and the name of the member who located the person, - The number of photographs taken, or videos recorded, - Identity of the officers involved in the service of the warrant. - C. Officers shall follow JHPD Directive #412, Custody, Transport & Processing, for guidance if transporting the person. - D. In addition, officers shall document attempts for service and any additional information gathered during service attempts in the appropriate area on the Service Worksheet, to include: - The date and time service was attempted, or executed (CALEA 74.1.2.a)
+- A. The officer who executes an arrest warrant or other legal process will prepare and maintain a case folder including but not limited to: - A copy of the arrest warrant or legal process, - Any photographs or videos taken, and - Inventory of any property seized from the person, from their immediate reach, or items in plain view. - B. The officer who executed the arrest warrant or other legal process will complete an Incident Report including but not limited to: - The date and time service was executed, (CALEA 74.1.2.a) - The name and ID number of the personnel serving the process, (CALEA 74.1.2.b) - Upon whom the process was served, (CALEA 74.1.2.c) - The address of the service or arrest, (CALEA 74.1.2.e) - The warrant number or process number and the full name of the person on the first line of the narrative, - Attempts to gain entry by knocking, - The name of the member who knocked on the door, - If entry was forced, the reasons for forced entry, the time of forced entry, the points of forced entry, and areas searched, with interior descriptions, - Where the person was found, and the name of the member who located the person, - The number of photographs taken or videos recorded, - Identity of the officers involved in the service of the warrant.

-- The name and ID# of the person attempting or serving the process (CALEA 74.1.2.b) - Upon whom the process was served (CALEA 74.1.2.c) - The address of the attempt, or service (CALEA 74.1.2.e) - The method of service, or reason for non-service (CALEA 74.1.2.d) - E. Officers shall ensure that the Records/NCIC operator is notified that the Arrest Warrant or legal process has been executed.
+- C. Officers shall follow JHPD Directive #412, Custody, Transport & Processing, for guidance if transporting the person. - D. In addition, officers shall document attempts for service and any additional information gathered during service attempts in the appropriate area on the Service Worksheet, to include: - The date and time service was attempted or executed, (CALEA 74.1.2.a) - The name and ID number of the person attempting to serve or serving the process, (CALEA 74.1.2.b) - Upon whom the process was served, (CALEA 74.1.2.c) - The address of the attempt or service, and (CALEA 74.1.2.e) - The method of service or reason for nonservice.
+(CALEA 74.1.2.d) - E. Officers shall ensure that the Records/NCIC Operator is notified that the arrest warrant or legal process has been executed.

-XII.
+XIII.
 Assisting an Outside Jurisdiction in the Campus Area